MileHacker Logo

 Safety and Preparation Advice

-Save emergency numbers to your phone before you travel.
+Save emergency numbers to your phone prior to your trip.

-Write them down and keep a physical copy in your wallet or bag.
+Write them down and keep a hard copy in your wallet or bag.

 Keep travel insurance details handy, including policy numbers and emergency contacts.